khasinski/portable-mruby/README.md

 ### Build fails with cosmocc errors

-Ensure you have enough disk space (~300MB for cosmocc).
+Ensure you have enough disk space (~60MB for cosmocc download, ~200MB extracted).
 You can also manually install cosmocc:

 ```bash
 mkdir -p ~/.portable-mruby/cosmocc